Highlights of $900 billion COVID-19 relief, wrapup bills

-Highlights of the measure with overall funding amounts and specific amounts for some but not necessarily all initiatives; some amounts are not yet available and some aspects of the catchall bill do not involve spending.
+Here are some highlights of the measure with overall funding amounts and specific amounts for some but not necessarily all initiatives.

 Unemployment insurance ($120 billion).
 Revives supplemental federal pandemic unemployment benefits but at $300 per week — through March 14 — instead of the $600 per week benefit that expired in July.
 Extends special pandemic benefits for “gig” workers and extends the maximum period for state-paid jobless benefits to 50 weeks.